-The EHDI Program strives to:
+The EHDI Program standards (1-3-6) are to:

-Alberta’s EHDI Program is a provincial population-based screening program administered through AHS in partnership with Alberta Health and other key stakeholders.
+Alberta’s EHDI Program is a new provincial population-based screening program administered through AHS in partnership with Alberta Health and other key stakeholders.